ZZT: Legacy

-The game has developed an early example of a modding community, emerging within Prodigy, America Online, Compuserve, and the Internet.
-Many fan-made worlds and editing tools were created following the game's release, with a fan website, Museum of ZZT, devoted to archiving and curating game worlds and utilities made by users.
-The game provided those in the community with an outlet for creativity and self-expression without artistic or programming skills, especially among stigmatized groups such as transgender people.
-As of 2021, more than 3,000 worlds have been created and archived whether made using the built in editor, or third party editors such as KevEdit.
+An early modding community emerged within Prodigy, America Online, Compuserve, and the Internet.
+Many fan-made worlds and editing tools are curated on a fan website, Museum of ZZT.
+The game provided the community with an outlet for creativity and self-expression without artistic or programming skills, especially among stigmatized groups such as transgender people.
+As of 2021, more than 3,000 worlds have been created using the built in editor, or third party editors such as KevEdit.
 Tim Sweeney has claimed that tens of thousands of workers in the game industry have previously made worlds in ZZT.
-A source port called Zeta allows for playing ZZT games on Microsoft Windows or a web browser, and another source port, "DreamZZT", allowed ports to consoles, specifically the Dreamcast and Nintendo DS.
+A port called Zeta allows for playing ZZT games on Windows or a web browser, and another source port, DreamZZT, allows ports to consoles, specifically the Dreamcast and Nintendo DS.
 Worlds continue to be developed that have expanded beyond its intended genre, creating shoot 'em ups, falling block puzzle games, complex role-playing games, and point-and-click adventure games, sometimes deriving from other entertainment releases.
 The source code of ZZT was lost in a computer crash, a community developer, Adrian Siekierka, reconstructed and released the source code in 2020, creating a binary accurate executable of ZZT with Sweeney's permission.

-On January 28, 2023, the original source code for ZZT 3.0 (sans third party content) was uploaded to GitHub under the MIT License with permission of Tim Sweeney.
+On January 28, 2023, the original source code for ZZT 3.0 (without third party content) was uploaded to GitHub under the MIT License with permission of Tim Sweeney.

-Other games have been inspired by ZZT, such as MegaZeux, PuzzleScript and Frog Fractions 2, and authors of ZZT worlds became professional video game developers.
-Rock Paper Shotgun has made comparisons to Minecraft and Roblox, in its ability to serve as a start for new video game developers, while Wired and Hardcore Gaming 101 has found similarities in its seamless blend of gameplay and editing to LittleBigPlanet.
+Other games have been inspired by ZZT, such as MegaZeux, PuzzleScript, and Frog Fractions 2, and authors of ZZT worlds became professional video game developers.
+Rock Paper Shotgun has made comparisons to Minecraft and Roblox, in its ability to serve as a start for new video game developers.
+Wired and Hardcore Gaming 101 found similarities in its seamless blend of gameplay and editing to LittleBigPlanet.